Antimatter543/old-site/_posts/2021-05-20-on-crushes.md

 I should've asked this question too, but here's some anecdotal answers that I got after speaking to some of the people about this, "Why were you attracted to those people?".
 Common answers were: similar personalities, hobbies, interests, etc, but I didn't ask this consistently enough for it to be viable.
 Other good questions would've been "What's your definition of a crush?", "What made you stop having the crush?"

 Edit (1/06/21): Beginning re-asking the people again for the added questions.
+These questions provide much more than the basic numbers and instead provide some sort of qualitative data, allowing more insight into this topic.

 Side note: I had to talk to people I don't usually talk to because the opportunity presented itself, and I'm not going to deny free data am I?